DolibarrLabs/dolibase/lite.md

 ## How to get it?

-You will find an option to use/include Lite in your module(s) at the bottom of the Dolibase Builder module page.
+You will find an option at the bottom of the module builder to use/include Lite in your module(s).